RajeshPatkarInstitute/RpISE-Terminal/README.md

    Request cursor to read a key from the keyboard.
    Pressing Enter is not required after the data entry.
    The key entered is echoed on the screen.
-   The key entered is echoed on the screen.